Creating Connections Symposium

-The concept for the 4th annual Creating Connections symposium, Back to
+The concept for the 4th annual Creating Connections symposium in 2021, Back to

-Normal, challenges the notion that there was ever a “normal” where writing and language instruction is concerned, and it’s also intended as a provocation to think beyond our habitual practices as we return to campus next year.
-We will offer two remote workshops this year: Session 1 will focus on creating and assessing multimodal assignments, and Session 2 will focus on community building and collaborative learning.
-Both sessions will center antiracist student-driven pedagogy.
-We will also have a brief mixer after session 2 where participants will be invited to share favorite pandemic teaching practices to take with us post-pandemic.
+Normal, challenged the notion that there was ever a “normal” where writing and language instruction is concerned, and encouraged instructors to think beyond our habitual practices as we planned our return to campus.
+We offered two remote workshops: Session 1 focused on creating and assessing multimodal assignments, and Session 2 focused on community building and collaborative learning.
+Both sessions centered antiracist student-driven pedagogy.
+We also held a brief mixer after session 2 where participants were invited to share favorite pandemic teaching practices to take with us post-pandemic.

 In 2020, as we all grappled with the COVID-19 pandemic, our Creating Connections symposium became a remote event comprising three workshops over three days.
 The three workshops all responded to the challenge of “teaching writing remotely,” focusing on teaching multimodal composition remotely, challenges to student learning and wellness during the pandemic, and creative approaches to assessment, feedback, and grading.